JiaLong0209/coding365/README.md

 # coding365

-This Repository is to put some code written during coding365 class or my daily practice.
+This Repository is to put some code written during coding365 class or daily practice.